MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 The events are emitted in the following circumstances:
 - `loggedIn`: When a user successfully authenticates using login credentials
 - `loggedOut`: When a user explicitly logs out or when token refresh irrecoverably fails
-- `offlineDetected`: When the app transitions from online to offline state, detected by NetworkInfoImpl
+- `offlineDetected`: When the app transitions to offline mode
-- `onlineRestored`: When the app transitions from offline back to online state, detected by NetworkInfoImpl
+- `onlineRestored`: When the app comes back online after being offline

-These events provide a consistent, centralized way for different app components to react to authentication and connectivity state changes without creating direct dependencies.
+These events allow different components to react to auth state changes without tight coupling.

 #### AuthCredentialsProvider Interface
 Manages secure storage and retrieval of authentication credentials: